About the Artist > Artist Statement

 Recent work includes installations constructed using mold making and hand building techniques.
 These works reside in the realm of art as activism.
 Today, in many parts of the world, advances in technology and communication collide with traditional religions, cultures and customs in patriarchal societies.
 Closer to home, issues of human trafficking and domestic violence compromise our tenuous hold on feminism, the extent of which is underestimated and misunderstood.
 By examining these divergences, I address issues of love, family, conflict, religion and gender inequality in my work.

-Currently I am working on a large-scale installation of hundreds of pairs of paper thin porcelain wings, titled “United” layered with video animation to create a work that grapples with issues relating to gun violence, and specifically how contemporary culture is culpable for the rise in gun violence we are experiencing today.
+I recently completed a large-scale installation of hundreds of pairs of porcelain wings, titled “United” layered with video animation to create a work that grapples with how our contemporary culture contributes and is culpable for the rise in gun violence in the USA.

 Some of my sculptures and installations are confrontational and that is my intent: to inspire curiosity, raise awareness, and incite positive action.